 February 2015.
 Many Koreans consider Haeundae Beach the prettier of Busan’s two urban beaches.
 Moreover, do some online digging and you’ll find plenty of platitudes along the lines of “The most gorgeous beach in South Korea”.

 My own Haeundae experience came on a grey, chilly February weekday morning.
 While it’s safe to say I didn’t see the place at its shimmering best, Haeundae still charmed me with quiet sands and a moody sky.
 At the end of the day, I’m happy I saw it like this, rather than in the crowded and chaotic summer months.

-February 2015.
 I was well wrapped up that day as I negotiated Haeundae’s 1.5 km stretch.
-Strolling couples said hello as I passed, toddlers threw stones into the sea and middle-aged men intermittently puffed past me on their morning runs.
+Strolling couples said hello as I passed, while a father and his toddler son threw stones into the sea.
+Elsewhere, a few joggers puffed by on a morning run.
+It was all very pleasant.

 For more on this cool city, have a leaf through my other reports on Busan.

 Like these?
-Then check out my various articles from around Korea.
+Then check out my various articles from around South Korea.

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.